0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ### Manager

-The Manager contract controls permissions, or "permits", for users.
+The Manager contract controls permits for users.
 Other contracts can reference this contract to restrict function calls to specific permit holders.
 These permits are controlled by the owner of the contract and can be issued to users as needed.

-The contract consists primarily of two types of permits, regular and sudo.
-A regular permit allows its holder access to functions requiring the permit.
-A sudo permits allows its holders the ability to issue regular permits.
-The owner and users with a `SUDO_PERMIT` have the ability to bind regular permits to sudo permits.
+There are essentially two types of permits, regular and sudo.
+A regular permit allows its holder access to functions requiring it.
+A sudo permits allows its holder to issue regular permits.
+The owner and users with a `SUDO_PERMIT` have the ability to bind regular permits -> sudo permits.

-#### Example Usages
+#### Example usages

 For these examples, assume a contract requires a `MINT_PERMIT` to call its mint funciton